Performance Comparison: NVIDIA And Competitors In Semiconductors & Semiconductor Equipment Industry - NVIDIA (NASDAQ:NVDA)

 -

-The Return on Equity (ROE) of 23.01% is 19.3% above the industry average, highlighting efficient use of equity to generate profits.
+The company has a higher Return on Equity (ROE) of 23.01%, which is 19.08% above the industry average.
+This suggests efficient use of equity to generate profits and demonstrates profitability and growth potential.

 -

-With lower Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $22.58 Billion, which is 0.56x below the industry average, the company may face lower profitability or financial challenges.
+The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $22.58 Billion is 0.56x below the industry average, suggesting potential lower profitability or financial challenges.

 -

-Compared to its industry, the company has lower gross profit of $26.67 Billion, which indicates 0.81x below the industry average, potentially indicating lower revenue after accounting for production costs.
+With lower gross profit of $26.67 Billion, which indicates 0.81x below the industry average, the company may experience lower revenue after accounting for production costs.

 -

-With a revenue growth of 69.18%, which surpasses the industry average of 20.18%, the company is demonstrating robust sales expansion and gaining market share.
+The company's revenue growth of 69.18% exceeds the industry average of 22.18%, indicating strong sales performance and market outperformance.

 Debt To Equity Ratio